Shindeakshay321/Google-Cloud-Platform-GCP-Associate-Cloud-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Export your transactions to a local file, and perform analysis with a desktop tool.
 - [x] Export your bill to a BigQuery dataset, and then write time window-based SQL queries for analysis.

+The correct answer is:

+4. **Export your bill to a BigQuery dataset, and then write time window-based SQL queries for analysis**.

+### Explanation of why other options are less optimal:

+1. **Export your bill to a Cloud Storage bucket, and then import into Cloud Bigtable for analysis**:
+   - **Reason for being less optimal**: Cloud Bigtable is a NoSQL database that is designed for low-latency reads and writes.
+It is not optimized for the kind of analytical queries required for this task, such as aggregations and time window-based analysis.
+BigQuery, on the other hand, is specifically designed for such analytical queries and can handle large datasets efficiently.

+2. **Export your bill to a Cloud Storage bucket, and then import into Google Sheets for analysis**:
+   - **Reason for being less optimal**: Google Sheets is a spreadsheet tool and is not well-suited for handling large datasets or performing complex, time window-based SQL queries.
+While it is useful for basic analysis and small datasets, it lacks the scalability and performance needed for detailed cost analysis over multiple projects and long time periods.

+3. **Export your transactions to a local file, and perform analysis with a desktop tool**:
+   - **Reason for being less optimal**: Desktop tools may not handle large datasets efficiently and can be cumbersome for performing complex queries across multiple projects.
+Additionally, this approach lacks the scalability and automation capabilities provided by cloud-based solutions like BigQuery.

+4. **Export your bill to a BigQuery dataset, and then write time window-based SQL queries for analysis**:
+   - **Reason for being optimal**: BigQuery is a highly scalable, fully-managed data warehouse designed for large-scale data analysis.
+It supports complex SQL queries, including time window-based analysis, and can efficiently handle large datasets from multiple projects.
+Exporting billing data to BigQuery allows you to leverage its powerful querying capabilities to create detailed service cost estimates by service type, daily and monthly, for the next six months.

+By using BigQuery, you can perform sophisticated analysis with high performance and scalability, making it the best choice for this task.

 **[⬆ Back to Top](#table-of-contents)**

 ### You want to send and consume Cloud Pub/Sub messages from your App Engine application.
 The Cloud Pub/Sub API is currently disabled.
 You will use a service account to authenticate your application to the API.
 You want to make sure your application can use Cloud Pub/Sub.
 What should you do?